the-teachingRSE-project/competencies/competencies.md

 is required in order to write good tests that facilitate understanding and documentation.
 Today this encompasses the knowledge of testing frameworks as well as \ac{CICD} practices.
-In addition to being tested, software should also be reproducible.
+In addition to being tested, software should also provide reproducible outputs.
 Projects like ReproHack [@ReproHack] can greatly help in fostering that competency.

 Apart from testing, there are many code analysis tools to monitor and improve the quality of code.